PowerDNS/pdns/docs/backends/geoip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use record attributes to define positive and non-zero weight.
-If this is given, only one record is chosen randomly based on the weight.
+If this is given, only one record per type is chosen randomly based on the weight.

 Probability is calculated by summing up the weights and dividing each weight with the sum.